eslint/eslint/docs/rules/no-unsafe-negation.md

+# no-unsafe-negation

-# disallow negating the left operand of relational operators (no-unsafe-negation)
+Disallows negating the left operand of relational operators.

 Just as developers might type `-a + b` when they mean `-(a + b)` for the negative of a sum, they might type `!key in object` by mistake when they almost certainly mean `!(key in object)` to test that a key is not in an object. `!obj instanceof Ctor` is similar.